Synthetixio/synthetix/docs/contracts/Synthetix.md

 Allows a synth to perform a free exchange into a different flavour.
 This is only used by [`PurgeableSynth.purge`](#PurgeableSynth.md#purge) in order to convert outstanding synths into sUSD.
 No exchange fee is charged on such liquidations.

-!!! bug "Outdated Comment"
-    `// Don't charge fee on the exchange, as they've already been charged a transfer fee in the synth contract`

-    No transfer fee is charged anymore; this note can be removed.

 ??? example "Details"
     **Signature**